dimitri/pgloader/pgloader.1.md

 	    This option takes as its single argument the name of a function to be found un the `pgloader.transforms` Common Lisp package.
 See above for details.

+  - *MATERIALIZE VIEWS*

+    This clause allows you to implement custom data processing at the data source by providing a *view definition* against which pgloader will query the data.
+It's not possible to just allow for plain `SQL` because we want to know a lot about the exact data types of each column involved in the query output.

+	This clause expect a comma separated list of view definitions, each one being either the name of an existing view in your database or the following expression:

+	  *name* `AS` `$$` *sql query*

+	The *name* and the *sql query* will be used in a `CREATE VIEW` statement at the beginning of the data loading, and the resulting view will then be dropped at the end of the data loading.

   - *INCLUDING ONLY TABLE NAMES MATCHING*